UCLA-ECE209AS-2018W/Aadithya-Nrithya/README.md

 ## Revised Attack

 <p align="justify">
 The two sources of problem were eliminated using an STM32 Nucleo Development board with an Mbed OS as the source of the attack signal.
 The Nucleo is equipped with a 12 bit DAC, the output of which is connected to the audio amplifier and then to the transducer.
 The setup's viability is first tested using montone signals.
 Audacity was used as the tool to generate monotone sine waves.
 The audio signal, sampled at 96 kHz was modulated on MATLAB.
 The resulting wav file was converted to array of samples stored in a C file using a tool called WAVtoCode Converter.
 The Mbed online compiler was used for generating the binary.
-The generated binary was flashed in the flash memory of the Nucleo board.
+The generated binary was flashed in the flash memory of the Nucleo board, which outputs the data to the DAC.
  </p>

 <img src="Figures/Revised.jpg" width="400" height="400"/>